Spain / Reino de España – Let’s explore here

 We also noticed that the Spanish build roads at quite an incredible speed compared with the UK.
 Perhaps this is due to the speed with which materials harden in the sun 😉

-We’ve also created a dedicated page to driving abroad, which you might find helpful 🙂
+We’ve created a dedicated page to driving abroad, which answers this question, and more, which you might find helpful.

 What currency do they use in Spain?

 In Spain they use the Euro.
 The use of credit / debit cards is now widespread.
 ApplePay is widely accepted in petrol stations and most stores in major towns.
-Traveller’s cheques are accepted.
+Travellers cheques are accepted.
 There are lots of ATMs.

 You should make yourself aware of the amount that your bank charges you for using credit and debit cards abroad.
 Often credit cards are cheaper for purchasing items directly, and for withdrawing cash from ATMs.